Jac-Zac/Jacopo-Zacchigna/README.md

 # Jacopo-Zacchigna
-I have started coding at school and now I want to learn more
+I have started coding at school and now I want to learn more.
+I also like to help people and make life easier for everybody